markom9822/portfolio-website-vercel/README.md

 - Custom admin dashboard with CRUD system for managing all information displayed
 - Firebase Authentication for secure admin access
 - Real-time Firestore backend
+- Unit tested with tests automatically ran when making pull requests using GitHub actions.

 ---